mParticle/docs/src/pages/integrations/google-bigquery/data-warehouse/index.md

 ## BigQuery Configuration

-Please work with your mParticle customer support manager to enable BigQuery access on the mParticle UI.
-To get data loading going, please complete the following steps.
+To load data, please complete the following steps.

 1. Enable BigQuery in your project in Google Cloud Platform.
 2. From the **IAM** page for your project, add `mparticle-gcp-clientfacing@gcp-prod-170221.iam.gserviceaccount.com` as a member with the role of Project Viewer.